Project: Healthy Time Zone

 Figure 1: Comparison of real time (Standardtime) to Daylight Saving Time.

-BetterTimes helps to educate about the physical and psychological health consequences of daylight saving time and inadequate time zones, as well as the resulting social and economic burdens for the country.
+BetterTimes helps to educate about the importance of natural time for physical and psychological health, as well as its impact on society.
 We campaign for the choice of a healthy time zone - a time zone that corresponds to the geographic location of the country and thus the position of the sun:

 Permanent Central European Time (Standard Time) for Germany.

-Permanent Azores Time for continental Portugal, but under no circumstance should daylight saving time, neither seasonal nor permanent, be chosen.
+For mainland Portugal, under no circumstance should daylight saving time, neither seasonal nor permanent, be chosen.